 A penalty is imposed on the partnership, rather than the partners, for failure to file a timely or complete Form 1065.
-The penalty is assessed for each month (or fraction of a month) of the failure-not to exceed 12 months-for an amount equal to \$89 per partner per month for returns required to be filed after 12/31/08.
-For partnership returns required to be filed for any year starting in 2008, the Virginia Tech Victims and Family Assistance Act increased the penalty by \$1 per partner per month.
+The penalty is assessed for each month (or fraction of a month) of the failure-not to exceed 12 months-for an amount equal to \$195 per partner per month for returns required to be filed for tax years beginning after 12/31/09.